SaraBaradaran/Prosecutor/README.md

 ### Running Baseline Techniques

-Before running a baseline technique, make sure the appropriate environment has been configured using `build.sh`.
-If you switch from one technique to another, remember to reconfigure the environment by running:
+***Before running a baseline technique, make sure the appropriate environment has been configured using `build.sh`, if you switch from one technique to another.***

-source build.sh <technique_name>

 The provided `GenerateActiveBugs.py` script can also be used to execute the **SBFL** and **MBFL** baseline techniques on arbitrary Defects4J bugs.